Banner Banner

-Symptoms, which can include redness, fluctuating vision, a scratchy, gritty, tired or heavy feeling, or overall eye irritation, can be challenging to manage, and can often impact daily activities.
-If not addressed, symptoms can become more frequent and more severe, progressing to dry eye disease, which can cause damage to the eye surface and problems with your vision.
+If not addressed, symptoms can become more frequent and more severe, progressing to dry eye disease, which may cause damage to the eye surface and problems with your vision.

 3in4

-Sufferers are constantly aware of how their eyes feel—many can practically hear themselves blink1
+Sufferers are aware of how their eyes feel — reporting they sometimes can practically hear themselves blink1

 Based on the Bausch + Lomb State of Dry Eye online survey by The Harris Poll